Skip to main content

 Iran has thousands of ballistic missiles and drones.
 Many are hidden in mountains or underground.
 These can reach US bases in countries like Iraq, Saudi Arabia, and even ships in the Gulf.
 After the 2025 war, Iran still has plenty left.
 It can fire hundreds at once to overwhelm defenses.
 US ships have good missile shields, but firing too many interceptors costs a lot and stocks can run low.
 One report says the US used almost a quarter of its THAAD interceptors last year.

 The biggest weapon is not a missile.
 It is the Strait of Hormuz.
 This narrow sea passage carries about 20 percent of the world’s oil.
 Iran says it can close it with mines, fast boats, and anti-ship missiles.
 If oil stops flowing, prices jump everywhere.
 Gas in America would cost more.
 Factories slow down.
 Allies in Europe and Asia get angry.
-Iran practiced this with naval exercises just weeks ago.
+Iran practices this with naval exercises just weeks ago.

 Then come the proxies.
 Iran supports groups like Hezbollah in Lebanon, the Houthis in Yemen, and militias in Iraq and Syria.
 These are not official Iranian soldiers, but they follow Tehran’s orders.
 Hezbollah alone has over 100,000 rockets.
 If the US attacks Iran, these groups can hit Israel, US bases, or oil fields.
 Iraqi militias already threaten to attack if the US uses their country as a launch point.
 This spreads the fight across many countries.
 US forces would be busy defending everywhere at once.